-Society has always recognized extraordinary individuals whose performance is truly superior in any domain.
-If I were to ask you why some people excel and others don’t, you’d probably say talent and effort.
-These responses are either wrong, as is the case with talent, or misleading, as is the case with effort.
+Society has always recognized extraordinary individuals whose performance is truly superior.
+If I were to ask you why some people excel and others don't, you'd probably say talent and effort.
+These responses are misleading.

 Conveniently, claiming that talent is the basis for success means we can absolve ourselves of our own performance (or, as the case may be, lack thereof).
 The talent argument, despite its popularity, is wrong.
 Yet research tells a very different story on how people become experts (for a more detailed argument read Talent Is Overrated, the source of most of the quotes in this article).